datafolklabs/cement/doc/source/dev/signal_handling.rst

 -------------------------

 By default Cement catches the signals SIGTERM and SIGINT.
-When these signals are caught, Cement raises the exception 'CementSignalError(signum, frame)' where 'signum' and 'frame' are the parameters passed to the signal handler.
+When these signals are caught, Cement raises the exception 'CaughtSignal(signum, frame)' where 'signum' and 'frame' are the parameters passed to the signal handler.
 By raising an exception, we are able to pass runtime back to our applications main process (within a try/except block) and maintain the ability to access